anefischer/udacity/README.md

 ### AIND: Artificial Intelligence Nanodegree (nd898)
 Recommended time: 3 months, Level: Advanced

-The course is based around the book of Peter Norvig who gives a lot of lessons:
+The course is based around the book by Peter Norvig who also gives a lot of the lessons:
 * [Artificial Intelligence: A Modern Approach](https://amzn.to/3x9zn09)
 * [Künstliche Intelligenz: Ein moderner Ansatz](https://amzn.to/3jaDqVx)